 - kidney failure – without treatment, the kidneys may fail in extreme cases.

 Diagnosing nephrotic syndrome involves a number of tests, including:

-- Blood tests – to estimate the glomerular filtration rate (eGFR), which shows how well the kidneys are working.
+- blood tests – these estimate the glomerular filtration rate (eGFR), which shows how well the kidneys are working

 Further tests for nephrotic syndrome

-- Computed tomography (CT) scan or magnetic resonance imaging (MRI) – using radio-frequency wavelengths and a strong magnetic field to provide clear and detailed pictures of internal organs and tissues.
+- computed tomography (CT) scan or magnetic resonance imaging (MRI) – use radio-frequency wavelengths or a strong magnetic field to provide clear and detailed pictures of internal organs and tissues.

 Treatment for nephrotic syndrome